lmmx/facet-spez-span-demos/README.md

 ## v9

+- Note: the specialisation approach was dropped here.
+This is purely using traits.

 Taking into account that the whole point here is to specialise on **traits** and their bounds rather than **types**, so the way to specialise on an associated type is to differentiate those associated types based on their implementations.
 In this example though, there is no monomorphisation, the